nnellans/terraform-guide/README.md

-Warning: This is not a very beginner-friendly guide.
-Think of this more like an advanced cheat sheet, of sorts.
-I went through the HashiCorp documentation as well as various books and captured any notes that I felt were relevant or important.
+Warning: This is not beginner-friendly guide.
+Think of this more like an advanced cheat sheet.
+I went through the HashiCorp documentation, as well as various books, and captured any notes that I felt were relevant or important.
 Then, I organized them into the README file you see here.
 Some of it is still a work in progress, and I will update this over time.

 If you are new to Terraform, then I would suggest going through the HashiCorp Docs or doing a couple HashiCorp Learn courses first.

 # Terraform Files and Folders

 ### Configuration Files
-- Files that contain Terraform code are called "configuration files"
+- Files that contain Terraform code are officially called "configuration files"
 - Configuration Files can in the typical, native format which uses the `.tf` file extension, or they can be in the alternate JSON format which uses the `.tf.json` file extension.
 This guide will be focused strictly on the native form using the `.tf` file extension.

 ### Root Module